ChrisGitmed/bin-2-dec-calc/README.md

-# react-todo-app
+# bin-2-dec-calc
-A simple todo app.
+A simple front-end app which functions as a calculator to convert binary numbers into decimal.